Brian Barden

 [edit] Biographical Information

 Barden was with the USA for the 2008 Olympics; initially slated as a backup infielder, he became their regular second baseman when Jayson Nix was injured.
 He hit .265/.342/.441 with 8 runs in 9 games for the Bronze Medal winners.
 He had 3 hits in their loss against the Gold Medal-winning South Korean national team.
 Against Team Canada, his solo homer against James Avery began their comeback and his double off Chris Reitsma tied the game in a key 5-4 victory.
 He scored and drove in runs in the 4-2 win over the Japanese national team.
 In their semifinal loss to the Cuban national team, he made a run-scoring error.
-His six runs in the first round tied Nate Schierholtz, Chih-Sheng Lin and Michel Enríquez for third behind Frederich Cepeda and Alexei Bell.
+His six runs scored in the first round tied Nate Schierholtz, Chih-Sheng Lin and Michel Enríquez for third behind Frederich Cepeda and Alexei Bell.